-Speakers discussed designing for and monitoring systemic change with the Adopt-Adapt-Expand-Respond (AAER) framework, and examined the systemic approach in action using real examples from Kenya and the Philippines.
+Speakers covered designing for and monitoring systemic change with the Adopt-Adapt-Expand-Respond (AAER) framework, and examined the systemic approach in action using real examples from Kenya and the Philippines.

-In this webinar, David Medine from CGAP and Renuka Sane from The National Institute of Public Finance and Policy presented on why consumer consent is no longer effective, research from India on consent documents, and three new approaches to data protection and privacy.
+In this webinar, CGAP explained why consumer consent is no longer effective.
+The National Institute of Public Finance and Policy presented research showing how even well-educated consumers in India could not understand consent documents, and CGAP discussed new approaches to data protection and privacy.

 Speakers from CGAP, MaTontine and Flourish highlighted the fintech innovations and key findings emerging from the report.“Fintechs and Financial Inclusion: Looking Past the Hype and Exploring Their Potential".